brangerbriz/liBB.js/NW_BUILD.md

-# Building Node Webkit Apps Fabian
+# Building Node Webkit Apps

 [NW-Builder](https://github.com/nwjs/nw-builder) makes building apps from HTML5/CSS/JavaScript with NW.js easy.
 NW-Builder will automatically download the latest version (or a specified version specified by your `package.json`) of [NW.js](http://nwjs.io) for each target platform.
 With NW-Builder you can create apps for targets/platforms other than the one you are actually building from.